-The relationship between AI and SDG 11 is well-documented, with numerous Al use cases: 17 use cases out of 40 in Al for Good: Innovate for Impact, $^{\rm 307}{\rm and}$ approximately 80 use cases out of 408 in the UN Activities on Al.308This demonstrates the breadth of AI applications available to advance smart cities and align with a forward-looking vision.
-Notably, several articles highlight the benefits of leveraging AI to develop smart cities.309AI has the potential to enhance cities by promoting environmental sustainability through energy efficiency and space optimization, $^{\rm 311\ 312} {\rm as}$ well as by improving the overall livability and organization of urban areas through enhanced transportation systems.^{313 314}Furthermore, the adoption of AI in smart cities has shown promise in reducing inequalities compared to traditional cities. $^{\rm 315}$ Additionally, AI can also be used to help in the design of cities and to drive urban planning.^{316 317}Additionally, AI can play a crucial role in city design and urban planning, providing urban planners with tools to expedite decision-making processes and prioritize citizen needs, ultimately leading to more inclusive and sustainable city development.
-Moreover, AI can contribute to enhancing city security by facilitating the monitoring of urban activities.318
+The relationship between AI and SDG 11 is well-documented, with numerous Al use cases: 17 use cases out of 40 in Al for Good: Innovate for ${\it Impact,} {\it 307} {\it and approximately } {\it 80 use cases out of 408 in the {\it UN Activities on}}$ ${\it Al.}^{308}$ This demonstrates the breadth of Al applications available to advance smart cities and align with a forward-looking vision.
+Notably, several articles highlight the benefits of leveraging AI to develop smart cities.
+309 AI has the potential to enhance cities by promoting environmental sustainability through energy efficiency and space optimization, $^{\rm 311\,312} {\rm as}$ well as by improving the overall livability and organization of urban areas through enhanced transportation systems.
+313 314 Furthermore, the adoption of Al in smart cities has shown promise in reducing inequalities compared to traditional cities.
+315 Additionally, AI can also be used to help in the design of cities and to drive urban planning.
+316 317 Additionally, AI can play a crucial role in city design and urban planning, providing urban planners with tools to expedite decision-making processes and prioritize citizen needs, ultimately leading to more inclusive and sustainable city development.
+Moreover, Al can contribute to enhancing city security by facilitating the monitoring of urban activities.
+318

 One important aspect to consider is the need to build trust and transparency with citizens regarding the value of smart cities and the responsible use of data.
-319For instance, one attempt to establish a smart city in Toronto failed due to a lack of public trust, highlighting the critical importance of citizen involvement in the development of smart cities.
-320It is also important to mitigate the potential risks associated with Al, such as the risk of conducting surveillance on specific communities, as identified in SDG 10.
+319 For instance, one attempt to establish a smart city in Toronto failed due to a lack of public trust, highlighting the critical importance of citizen involvement in the development of smart cities.
+320 It is also important to mitigate the potential risks associated with AI, such as the risk of conducting surveillance on specific communities, as identified in SDG 10.
 321 Additionally, within the context of SDG 11, the preservation of cultural and natural heritage (SDG 11.4) is paramount.
-There is a growing concern about the potential homogenization of the creative sector by Al, which could stifle creative diversity.
-322It is important to recognize the risk that a limited number of Al tools influencing areas such as arts and architecture may lead to a reduction in cultural diversity within the sector.
+There is a growing concern about the potential homogenization of the creative sector by AI, which could stifle creative diversity.
+322 It is important to recognize the risk that a limited number of AI tools influencing areas such as arts and architecture may lead to a reduction in cultural diversity within the sector.